Joseph Whitworth: Whitworth rifled cannon breech-loading artillery

-Legacy

-Scholarships
+Whitworth scholarships

 One of the most prominent forms of his generosity was his development of the Whitworth Scholarships with the Institution of Mechanical Engineers.
 Still running to this day, this provides financial opportunities for young engineers with a strong blend of academic and practical abilities.
 The Whitworth Scholarship programmes still exist with 10-15 scholarships being awarded each year.
 The scholarships are directed at outstanding engineers who, like Sir Joseph Whitworth, have excellent academic and practical skills and the qualities needed to succeed in industry, who are wishing to embark/or have already commenced on an engineering degree-level programme of any engineering discipline.
 As of 2018, the Scholarship pays up to £5,450 per year for up to four years in the case of a full time undergraduate.
 The handling and administration of the awards is now carried out by the Institution of Mechanical Engineers.
 Since 2006, a Whitworth Senior Scholarship was agreed by the trustees to support Postgraduate Research leading to a MPhil, PhD or EngD.